 LIMITATION ON USE definition

 LIMITATION ON USE.
-Tenant shall use the Premises solely for the Permitted Use specified in SECTION N of the Summary.
+Tenant shall use the Premises solely for the Permitted Use specified in SECTION N of the Summary, without the prior written consent of Landlord which will not be unreasonably withheld.
 Tenant shall not do anything in or about the Premises which will (i) cause structural injury to the Building, or (ii) cause damage to any part of the Building except to the extent reasonably necessary for the installation of Tenant's Trade Fixtures and Tenant's Alterations, and then only in a manner which has been first approved by Landlord in writing.
 Tenant shall not operate any equipment within the Premises which will (i) materially damage the Building or the Common Area, (ii) overload existing electrical systems or other mechanical equipment servicing the Building, (iii) impair the efficient operation of the sprinkler system or the heating, ventilating or air conditioning ("HVAC") equipment within or servicing the Building, or (iv) damage, overload or corrode the sanitary sewer system.
-Tenant shall not attach, hang or suspend anything from the ceiling, roof, walls or columns of the Building or set any load on the floor in the excess of the load limits for which such items are designed nor operate hard wheel forklifts within the Premises.
+Tenant shall not attach, hang or suspend anything from the ceiling, roof, walls or columns of the Building or set any load on the floor in excess of the load limits for which such items are designed nor operate hard wheel forklifts within the Premises.
 Any dust, fumes, or waste products generated by Tenant's use of the Premises shall be contained and disposed so that they do not (i) create an unreasonable fire or health hazard, (ii) damage the Premises, or (iii) result in the violation of any Law.
 Except as approved by Landlord, Tenant shall not change the exterior of the Building or install any equipment or antennas on or make any penetrations of the exterior or roof of the Building.
-Tenant shall not commit any waste in or about the Premises, and Tenant shall keep the Premises in an neat, clean, attractive and orderly condition, free of any nuisances.
+Tenant shall not commit any waste in or about the Premises, and Tenant shall keep the Premises in a neat, clean, attractive and orderly condition, free of any nuisances.
 If Landlord designates a standard window covering for use throughout the Building, Tenant shall use this standard window covering to cover all windows in the Premises.
 Tenant shall not conduct on any portion of the Premises or the Project any sale of any kind, including any public or private auction, fire sale, going-out-of-business sale, distress sale or other liquidation sale.

 LIMITATION ON USE.
 Not more than 40 employees on the payroll as of February 15, 2004, may be employed on the 12-hour shift schedule (except on a voluntary basis or in order to avoid layoff).
 All employees hired after that date may be required to work on the 12-hour shift schedule, and will not be counted in the 40 employee limit.
 Also, it is recognized that the availability of the 12-hour shift schedule may provide the opportunity for the Company to maximize employment at the plant, especially in bringing in new or expanded work.
 Accordingly, it is agreed that this limitation may be exceeded by mutual agreement of the Company and the Union.